Influenza (Flu) Vaccines

 Flu Shots for Adults

-Cash and checks are accepted.
-We also accept Debit and Credit Cards.
+Cash are accepted, no checks.
+We also accept Debit and Credit Cards (VISA, MC, Discover, and American Express).
 If you have Medicare Part B, bring a copy of your card with you.

 Adults - No charge for Medicare Part B (Non - HMO Participants).

 Clinic schedule and prices are available by calling the Immunization Office at 386-437-7350 ext.
 7088